ajmeese7/automatic-reactions/README.md

 `git clone https://github.com/ajmeese7/automatic-reactions`

-Also note that this will not work if you are running `discord.js>=11.6.3`.
-This project will install a working version of Discord.js by default, but if you are still having any issues you can run the below command:

-`npm install discord.js@11.6.2`

 Once finished:

 - Ensure you have NodeJS installed on your PC by running `npm`.
 If not, Google how to install it and do that now
 - Download the repository, unzip it, and run `npm install` from a terminal in the project folder
-- Edit `config.json` and enter your token and desired prefix.
+- Edit `config.json` and enter *your* token and desired prefix.
 It should look like this afterwards:

 ```json
 {